job-streamer/job-streamer-docs/src/content/get-started-developer.md

 status=publish
 ~~~~~~

-# Getting Started for contributers
+# Getting Started for contributors
 Developers of JobStreamer can develop it efficiently by using Clojure REPL.

 ## Start REPL
-All components included in JobStreamer can be run and developped in the REPL.
+All components included in JobStreamer can be run and developed in the REPL.
 You need install jdk and [Leiningen](https://leiningen.org/) to run REPL.

 ### Example: Control-bus